 This system type requires different repair knowledge from the combi boilers that dominate newer housing.
 A boiler repair engineer working in this stock needs to understand the full system — header tank levels, feed and expansion pipe function, and how the cylinder interacts with the boiler — not just the boiler unit itself.

 Legacy pipework and magnetic filter installation.
-Installing a magnetic filter — strongly recommended in Bexley’s hard water conditions — on original 1930s pipework requires care.
+A magnetic filter on the central-heating return pipe captures magnetite sludge from corrosion in the heating circuit — a common protective measure on older heating systems.
+Installing one on original 1930s pipework requires care.
 Original pipe runs in inter-war semis are sometimes in non-standard configurations, and the engineer needs to identify the correct position on the return pipe before the boiler.

 Partially updated systems.
 A significant proportion of Bexley’s inter-war stock has had a combi boiler retrofitted into a system that was originally open-vented.
 Where this conversion was not completed fully — for example, where the loft tank was left in place — the system may behave unpredictably.